Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method

 \subsection{Task Formulation and Training}

-We formulate both motion QA and motion captioning tasks as autoregressive text generation conditioned on the SMD. $\text{LLM}_\phi$ denote a pretrained LLM with frozen parameters $\phi$.
-Given a motion $\mathbf{J}$, we compute SMD $\mathcal{S} = f_\text{SMD}(\mathbf{J})$ and construct the text prompt ${x}$ as illustrated in Figure~\ref{fig:prompt_format}.

-For motion QA (Figure~\ref{fig:prompt_format} (a)), the prompt ${x}$ consists of: a system instruction describing the task role, the SMD $\mathcal{S}$, the question text $q$, and the candidate answer options.
-The target output ${y} = [y_1, \dots, y_L]$ is the text of the correct answer option.
-The multiple-choice format follows the standard protocol of existing motion QA benchmarks~\citep{endo2023humanmotionqa, liu2024imore} and matches the evaluation setting of all baselines.
-Our prompt structure is not tied to this format and naturally extends to open-ended QA by omitting the options.
-For motion captioning (Figure~\ref{fig:prompt_format} (b)), the prompt ${x}$ consists of a system instruction and the SMD $\mathcal{S}$.
-The target output ${y}$ is a natural language caption describing the motion (e.g., ``a person walks forward slowly'').
+We formulate both motion QA and motion captioning tasks as autoregressive text generation conditioned on the SMD.
+Let $\text{LLM}_\phi$ denote a pretrained LLM with frozen parameters $\phi$.
+Given a motion $\mathbf{J}$, we compute $\mathcal{S} = f_\text{SMD}(\mathbf{J})$ and construct the text prompt ${x}$ by concatenating a task-specific system instruction with $\mathcal{S}$; for QA we additionally append the question text $q$ and the candidate answer options, and the target ${y} = [y_1, \dots, y_L]$ is the text of the correct option, whereas for captioning the target ${y}$ is a natural-language caption describing the motion.
+The multiple-choice QA format matches the standard protocol of existing motion QA benchmarks~\citep{endo2023humanmotionqa, liu2024imore} and the evaluation setting of all baselines; it naturally extends to open-ended QA by omitting the options.
+The full prompt template for both tasks is shown in Appendix~\ref{app:prompt_format}.

 During training, only the target response tokens ${y}$ contribute to the loss; all tokens in ${x}$ are masked.
 The training objective is the standard causal language modeling loss over ${y}$: